occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 A subscription is a way to get notified when new events are written to an event store.
 Typically, a subscription will forward the event to another piece of infrastructure such as a message bus, or create views from the events (such as projections, sagas, snapshots etc).
-There are two different kinds of API's, the first one is a [blocking API](#blocking-subscriptions) represented by the `BlockingSubscription` interface (in the `org.occurrent:subscription-api-blocking` module), and second one is a [reactive API](#reactive-subscriptions) represented by the `ReactorSubscription` interface (in the `org.occurrent:subscription-api-reactor` module).
+There are two different kinds of API's, the first one is a [blocking API](#blocking-subscriptions) represented by the `org.occurrent.subscription.api.blocking.SubscriptionModel` interface (in the `org.occurrent:subscription-api-blocking` module), and second one is a [reactive API](#reactive-subscriptions) represented by the `org.occurrent.subscription.api.reactor.SubscriptionModel` interface (in the `org.occurrent:subscription-api-reactor` module).

 The blocking API is callback based, which is fine if you're working with individual events (you can of course write a simple function that aggregates events into batches).
-If you want to work with streams of data, the `ReactorSubscription` is probably a better option since it's using the [Flux](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html) publisher from [project reactor](https://projectreactor.io/).
+If you want to work with streams of data, the `SubscriptionModel` is probably a better option since it's using the [Flux](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html) publisher from [project reactor](https://projectreactor.io/).

-Note that it's fine to use `ReactorSubscription`, even though the event store is implemented using the blocking api, and vice versa.
+Note that it's fine to use `SubscriptionModel`, even though the event store is implemented using the blocking api, and vice versa.
 If the datastore allows it, you can also run subscriptions in a different process than the processes reading and writing to the event store.

 To get started with subscriptions refer to [Using Subscriptions](#using-subscriptions).